Why Lee Kingsberry Is Our Story of the Month

-Did you read last month’s Inspirational Story of the Month?
+Did you read our previous Story of the Month?
 For August’s feature, we are sharing a story about Lee Kingsberry who has caught our eye this month.
 Lee is a man with cerebral palsy who wants to make a change.
 He doesn’t believe in a world where people should be stared at because they’re a wheelchair user.

 Lee’s creation of a mobile disco